NomadPhil/DMPCostingUtility/README.md

 Download your Orders from WooCommerce using the Exporter.

-Remember the date must be by completed date and selected completed only.
+Remember the date must be by completed date and select completed only.

 Copy your exported file to :- __C:\woocommerce\exports__